teamzira/adp-connection-java/README.md

 	// at this time this connection must have token info Token token = authorizationCodeConnection.getToken();

-	// alternate flow - no token in connection errorMessage = authorizationCodeConnection.getErrorResponse();
+	// alternate flow - no token returned in connection errorMessage = authorizationCodeConnection.getErrorResponse();

 ## Sample Client

 Two sample clients are provided to demonstrate usage of the libraries.
-The sample client connects to a sandbox environment hosted by ADP, and comes preconfigured with the necessary credentials and certificates to connect to the sandbox server.
+The sample client connects to a sandbox environment hosted by ADP, and comes pre-configured with the necessary credentials and certificates to connect to the sandbox server.

-AuthCodeConnectionSampleApp - Web Application - web app that uses ADPConnection library to obtain a connection based on grant type Authorization Code
+AuthCodeConnectionSampleApp - Web Application - Web application that uses ADPConnection library to obtain a connection based on grant type Authorization Code

-ClientCredConnectionSampleApp - Stand Alone -  Provides sample app to use Connection based on grant type Client Credentials
+ClientCredConnectionSampleApp - Stand Alone -  Is a sample application that uses ADPConnection library to obtain Connection based on grant type Client Credentials

+## Client Setup

+Find folder /client in the adp-connection-java library

+Copy the client sample(s) to {Home}/workspace/

+$ cp adp-connection-java/client/AuthCodeConnectionSampleApp.zip .
+$ cp adp-connection-java/client/ClientCredConnectionSampleApp.zip .

-Unzip the sample application and copy to {Home}/workspace/ so that sample apps can be run as individual modules
+Unzip the sample application(s) in {Home}/workspace/ so that sample applications can be run as individual modules

+$ tar -xvzf AuthCodeConnectionSampleApp.zip
+$ tar -xvzf ClientCredConnectionSampleApp.zip

+Finally, Import the sample application(s) to Eclipse to run client applications

 To setup, build and run the sample clients, please refer to README.md corresponding to AuthCodeConnectionSampleApp, ClientCredConnectionSampleApp

 ## API Documentation

 Documentation on the individual API calls

 Library Documentation
-file://{HOME}/workspace/ADPConnection/doc/index.html
+file://{HOME}/workspace/adp-connection-java/doc/index.html

 To generate the documentation, please complete the following steps:

 ### Generate Docs Eclipse Editor

 Select ADPConnectionLibrary

 Select Project from menu bar and click **Generate Javadoc**